PaulBowden673/Projects-MP-MP3/README.md

 I deleted some testing accounts to test the functionality.
 Followed by clicking the "Delete account" button on the Account Settings page, the modal opens and I am asked to confirm the deletion by entering my password.
 I tried to put the wrong password, but got an error flash message.
 When I input the correct password, I am redirected to the home page and see the message that my account was deleted.
 Then, I checked the database to make sure that the account as well as all the recipes created by this user were removed.

 Add New Recipe
 I added plenty of test recipes to check the functionality throughout the development.
 If I leave some of the required fields empty, I will not be able to submit the form.
-THe functionality to add a photo of the recipe was not added at this stage and the recipe image displays a placeholder rather than an image ( images were added to test recipes when building the app, but ran out of time to impliment a way of users adding own recipe photos)
+The functionality to add a photo of the recipe was not added at this stage and the recipe image displays a placeholder rather than an image ( images were added to test recipes when building the app, but ran out of time to impliment a way of users adding own recipe photos)

 Edit Recipe
 If I am logged, I can see the buttons "Edit" and "Delete" in the single_recipe page.
 I also tried to change the link manually in the browser to edit other's recipe.
 However, I was not able to open the form and got the message, that I can only edit my own recipes, which means defensive design works well against brute forcing.
-Being the creator of the recipe, {I can view the form with pre-populated fields and can change anything that I want.
+Being the creator of the recipe, I can view the form with pre-populated fields and can change anything that I want.
 If all fields are valid, I can see the changes I made in a  Recipe Page after the submission.
-I tried to edit a number of recipes and edit different fields, everything worked correctly.}
+I tried to edit a number of recipes and edit different fields, everything worked correctly.
+Since the cluster paused on MongoDB there is a URL error that I have not been able to resolve.
+Which is not allowing the edit function to update the changes.

 Delete Recipe
 I deleted some dummy testing recipes to test the functionality.
 After clicking the "delete" button,  I was redirected to the home page and saw the message about the succsessful deletion.
+An error has appeared showing Internal server error but recipes are deleted
-Then I checked the database to make sure, that the recipe was removed and found an issue that the recipe was not removed from the app or the database
+Then I checked the database to make sure, that the recipe was removed and found that the recipe was removed from the app and the database

 #### Devices